juntao/arenztopia/content/people/Charlotte H.md

 weight: 7
 ---

-Charlotte is a senator and also a taste tester for Dripping Cone ice cream company, which was voted "Best job in Arenztopia" by The Arenztopia Inquirer.
+Charlotte recently won her second term as senator and also a taste tester for Dripping Cone ice cream company, which was voted "Best job in Arenztopia" by The Arenztopia Inquirer.